 The Scotch Argus emergences very late in the season.

-it can typically be seen from the last week of July through the end of August.
+They can typically be seen flying from the last week of July through the end of August.